United States Football League (2010): 2013–2015: Second launch attempt

 The rights for the New USFL were acquired by a new entity, Touchdown Management, LLC (headed by Bailey) on August 1, 2013.
 Bailey posted an official statement on the league's blog stating a commitment to continue developing the new league and a desire to move on from the messy Cuadra era of the recent past.

 The new league still had plans to field eight teams and play a 14-game regular season although the projected launch date has now been pushed back to 2015.
 The plan is for the season to start in mid-March and culminate with a championship game in mid-July to avoid competition with NFL and major college football training camps.
 Each USFL team was intended to have 44 players on its active lists, along with six practice squad players.
 Each team would also employ 10 coaches, including the head coach, an offensive and a defensive coordinator, four position coaches, one special teams coordinator and two quality control coaches, and each team would also been assigned eight football operations staff.

 However, by the spring of 2014 the USFL management began stating on their social media sites that announcing the 2015 start date had been "overly optimistic" and a "mistake", while the league announced there will be no player combines or teams announced until they meet the requisite funding to operate the league for multiple seasons.
 As of January 2016, the league trademarks are "Dead/Cancelled".

 League finances

-In the initial launch, the New USFL has plans that will allow fans to purchase stock in any franchise, similar to the Green Bay Packers structure.
+In the initial launch, the New USFL had plans that would allow fans to purchase stock in any franchise, similar to the Green Bay Packers structure.
 Per Shapiro, "...
 30% of each team will be sold to the public in stocks, with an additional 20% of each team held by the league.
 We think this will help create fan loyalty and discourage teams from moving around."
 The league also suggested the "stock sales should help generate another $40 to $50 million in capital to help ensure the success of the New United States Football League."